HISTORY & DESCRIPTION:

 BERGIUS KELVIN E4 15hp, four-cylinder petrol/paraffin engine.
 Direct drive gearbox.

-Over the years Classic Yacht Brokerage has sold many John Bain/Silvers classics but ZAIDA is undoubtedly the most original and charming.
+Over the years Classic Yacht Brokerage have sold many John Bain/Silvers classics but ZAIDA is undoubtedly the most original and charming.
 A real period gem offering motor-cruising from a bygone era of nearly a century ago.
 A wonderful boat for pottering about the islands, family picnics, weekends aboard and fishing trips.
 Rare and valuable 10ft Silvers Dinghy included.

 VIEWING: Through the brokers – CLASSIC YACHTS – 01905-356482